-- Step 1 Log in to the PC client. - Step 2 Click on the upper-right corner of the Live page, or select Al Search on the home page. - Step 3 Select Search by Human > Search by Attributes. - Step 4 Select one or more remote devices, and then set Event Type to Human Detection. - Step 5 Set human attributes and search period. - Click to select a color. indicates all colors.
+- Step 1 Log in to the PC client. - Step 2 Click on the upper-right corner of the Live page, or select Al Search on the home page. - Step 3 Select Human Search > Search by Attributes. - Step 4 Select one or more remote devices, and then set Event Type to Human Detection. - Step 5 Set human attributes and search period. - Click do select a color. do indicates all colors.